s3antuan/DCS-Randomized-Spawner/README.md

 There are total 8 levels.
 Each level can have its own preset schedule for spawning.
 The default level is 1.

 Every schedules from levels smaller than and equal to the current level are considered active.
-E.g. the current level is 3, then schedules from level 1, 2, and 3 will be executed.
+E.g. the current level is 3, then schedules from level 1, 2, and 3 will be executed, schedules from level 4 and above won't.

-Check the document [below]() for more info on how to set the schedules.
+Check the document [below](https://github.com/s3antuan/DCS-Randomized-Spawner/tree/main#schedule-table) for more info on how to set the schedules.

 Create a spawner for red CAP and tank.